MohammadDallash/Gobblet-Ai-PYgame/README.md

 ![Alt text](.readme/Untitled.png)

-Welcome to Gobblet, a classic two-player abstract strategy game where players aim to line up four of their pieces in a row to win.
-This version of the game includes both Player vs Player and Player vs Computer modes, allowing you to challenge your friends or test your skills against a computer opponent.
+Welcome to Space Gobblers, the classic Gobblet two-player abstract strategy game where players aim to line up four of their pieces in a row to win.
+Navigate the cosmos, outmaneuver rivals, and become the supreme cosmic strategist in Space Gobblet!.
+This version of the game includes both Player vs Player and Player vs Computer and Computer vs Computer modes, allowing you to challenge your friends or test your skills against a computer opponent.

 ## Table of Contents